-The rationale of these early models?
-The 80’s styled futurists believed that to compete, companies would need to move quickly and nimbly, unencumbered by fixed commitments.
-They also believed that growth strategies built on simply adding staff, would create both out of control cost structures and diminished performance.
+Handy believed that to compete, companies would need to stay agile – able to move quickly and nimbly, unencumbered by fixed commitments.
+He also believed that growth strategies that simply added employees as an organization grew, was dangerous – creating out of control cost structures and sub standard performance.

 Flexible Staffing Today

 While the bold predictions of the 90’s have never really come true, flexible staffing models have grown in popularity.
 During and after all major recessions in this century, we saw employers increase their ratio of core to non-core workers.

 Historically, economic uncertainty has driven employers to prioritize staffing flexibility.
 Today’s world seems a bit different!